SebastianZug/RoBiMo_Trop_DataSet/README.md

 - [ ] Activate Cameras on Raspberry Pi
 - [ ] Add rosbag recording mechanism
 - [ ] Upload all data to MARV

+## Acknowledgments

+Many thanks to all contributors of open source repositories from different python packages we used.
+You make a great job!
+We want to emphasize one project especially - the implementation of a student team from Hamburg University for extracting data from  Ardupilot Log files was very helpful and saved us a lot of time [Link](https://gitlab.rrz.uni-hamburg.de/bay2789/bslogfiles/-/tree/master).